cole-easton/take-home-assessment/documentation.md

 #### Comments
 - A more maintainable architecture could involve defining and exporting a Zod schema in one place, and then using that schema for both front- and back-end validation.
 This way, we have a single source of truth, and do not need to make changes to two places.

-- This solutions interprets the entered DOB as UTC and localizes to client time when getting the month, day, and year.
-If the client is in a different time zome from the server, there may be disagreement between the front- and back-ends regarding whether the user has turned 18.
-But since there is less than a 1-day discrepancy between times anywhere in the world, I beleive that my solution is compliant with US common law, as contrary to naive expectation, one becomes legally a year older at the first minute of the day *before* their birthday.
-We should work with legal to make this more rigorous, implement state-specific and international laws, and assessment whether local time or server time is the source of truth regarding age.
+- This solution interprets the entered DOB as UTC and localizes to client time when getting the month, day, and year.
+If the client is in a different time zone from the server, there may be disagreement between the front- and back-ends regarding whether the user has turned 18.
+But since there is less than a 1-day discrepancy between times anywhere in the world, I believe that my solution is compliant with US common law, as contrary to naive expectation, one becomes legally a year older at the first minute of the day *before* their birthday.
+We should work with legal to make this more rigorous, implement state-specific and international laws, and assess whether local time or server time is the source of truth regarding age.
 This is potentially a sizeable project on its own.

 ### Ticket VAL-206: Card Number Validation
 **Priority:** Critical
 **Status:** Fixed

 #### Root Cause
-Only primitive checks were in place -- the system allowed exactly those cards whose card numbers were 16 digits long and that started with `4` or `5` in  in `components/FundingModal.tsx`.
+Only primitive checks were in place -- the system allowed exactly those cards whose card numbers were 16 digits long and that started with `4` or `5` in `components/FundingModal.tsx`.

 #### Fix Implemented
 I consulted [this table on Wikipedia](https://en.wikipedia.org/wiki/Payment_card_number#Issuer_identification_number_(IIN)) to allow support for the patterns of all major cards.
 This entailed allowing a broader range of lengths (Amex card numbers are 15 numbers, for example) and validating the IIN numbers against the known issuing networks.
-Most networks validate card numbers using the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm), so card we validate card numbers using this algorithm where appropriate.
+Most networks validate card numbers using the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm), so we validate card numbers using this algorithm where appropriate.
 Since LankaPay does not use the Luhn algorithm, we allow all 16-digit card numbers that begin with `357111`.
 We note that Diners Club enRoute also does not have validation, but, since this card also does not have a provided IIN range, the best we could do to allow these cards is allow all 15-digit card numbers, which would undermine the value of this fix for American Express users.
-It seems, however, that [this card has been largely phased out](https://www.flyertalk.com/forum/air-canada-aeroplan/12859-enroute-card-being-phased-out-sort.html) and replaced with Diners Club International, which is supported, so my assessment is that dropping support for Diners Club enRoute is an acceptable tradeoff for more rigorous checks on other 15-digit cards.
+It seems, however, that [this card has been largely phased out](https://www.flyertalk.com/forum/air-canada-aeroplan/12859-enroute-card-being-phased-out-sort.html) and replaced with Diners Club International, which is supported, so my assessment is that that dropping support for Diners Club enRoute is an acceptable tradeoff for more rigorous checks on other 15-digit cards.

 Since this is a user-experience issue, it is implemented on the frontend in `components/FundingModal.tsx`.
-If users attempt to bypass this check using Postman or similar, they simply risk inconvieniencing themselves as the card my be rejected by the payment processor.
+If users attempt to bypass this check using Postman or similar, they simply risk inconveniencing themselves, as the card may be rejected by the payment processor.

 We note that these changes cannot guarantee that the card number was actually issued without making an API call to the issuing network, but this should be handled by the backend (not addressed in this fix because SecureBank is not a real bank).